gsinghpawar25/Data-Analysis-DB-HRAttrition-Proj1/README.md

 Improve Visualization Design: Refine charts and dashboards to enhance readability and user experience.

-# 7. Author & Contact
+# 8. Author & Contact

-For any questions, modifications, or additional feature requests, please contact the author of this workbook.
+For any questions, modifications, or additional feature requests, please contact the author of this workbook :-singhpawargyanendra@gmail.com